 For many people, the most compelling aspect of working at Harvard is the sense of mission and community that permeates every school, department, program, and organization on campus.
 It’s a vibrant crucible of intellectual activity, research, knowledge creation, learning, and teaching.
 Here, results matter and creativity flourishes.
-We’re united by a culture that strives for excellence while supporting our fellow employees.
+We’re united by a culture that strives for excellence, but also supports us in our work.

 Harvard Business School educates leaders who make a difference in the world.

-- Harvard School of Dental Medicine advances oral and systemic health while developing and fostering a community of global leaders dedicated to improving human health by integrating dentistry and medicine.
+Harvard School of Dental Medicine advances oral and systemic health, while developing and fostering a community of global leaders dedicated to improving human health by integrating dentistry and medicine.

 The Graduate School of Design shapes innovators in design, united in pursuit of a more just, coherent and beautiful world.

 Harvard Divinity School educates women and men for service as leaders in religious life and thought.

-- Harvard John A. Paulson School of Engineering and Applied Sciences connects and integrates Harvard’s teaching and research efforts in engineering, applied sciences, and technology.
+- Harvard John A. Paulson School of Engineering and Applied Sciences harnesses the power of engineering and applied sciences to address the greatest challenges facing our society.

-- Harvard Medical School creates and nurtures a community of the best people committed to alleviating human suffering caused by disease.
+Harvard Medical School creates and nurtures a community of talented people committed to alleviating the human suffering caused by disease.